Built in San Francisco,

 The vision

-By 2045, every major digital service people depend on has a co-op alternative or federated alternative.
+By 2045, every major digital service people depend on has a co-op or federated alternative.
 Owned by users, governed democratically, and out of billionaire hands.

 Social & communication